duckbillsecurity/notCAPTCHA/readme.md

 # notCAPTCHA

-A Python script to generate a notCAPTCHA HTML file with embedded SVG image and obfuscated URL.
+A Python script to generate a fake CAPTCHA HTML file with embedded SVG image and obfuscated URL.

 ## Description

 `notCAPTCHA` is a Python script that generates an HTML file with a simple CAPTCHA-like checkbox.
 When the checkbox is clicked, it opens a URL provided as a command-line argument.
 The SVG image and URL are embedded in the HTML file using base64 encoding with additional obfuscation.

 ## Requirements